Perle (US) Hop

 |› MyrceneFlavors: resinous, citrus, fruity (β-myrcene)||30-45%37.5% avg|

 |› All OthersIncluding β-pinene, linalool, geranoil & selinene||4-30%|

 Some popular beer styles that make use of the Perle (US) hop include Pale Ale, Porter, Stout, Lager, Weizen, Altbier, Barleywine, Kolsch, Wheat & Pilsner.

 Perle (US) Hop Substitutions

 If the Perle (US) hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Perle (US) substitutions.

 Experienced brewers have chosen the following hops as substitutions of Perle (US):

 Unfortunately, there is no lupulin powder version of the Perle (US) hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2) nor Haas (Lupomax) have created versions of this hop in lupulin powder form yet.
-This new type of hop product is pure concentrated lupulin powder, which leads to more flavor when used in the whirlpool or dry hop additions.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
+Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.